laohixdxm/6.828/lab/solutions/lab1.md

 The switch from 16 bit (real) mode to 32 bit (protected) mode has two
-pre-requisites: (1) a global descriptor table needs to be loaded so we can switch to a code segment that supports 32 bits and (2) we need to enable protected mode in the CRO (control 0) register (it's the first bit).
+pre-requisites: (1) a global descriptor table needs to be loaded so we can switch to a code segment that supports 32 bits and (2) we need to enable protected mode in the CR0 (control 0) register (it's the first bit).

 Pre-requisite (1) is done at `0x7c1e: lgdtw  0x7c64` while pre-requisite (2) is
 done over the following three instructions: